crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 ### Creating End User Documentation

-A detailed user document in which Uptest's use cases are introduced and usages are summarized will be found very useful by users.
-The main purpose of this type of document is not to talk about detailed technical discussions but to explain how to use the tool.
-A guide prepared in this context will also be very useful for teams that are in direct communication with users.
+Detailed documentation in which Uptest's use cases and instructions are summarized is needed by end users.
+The main purpose of this type of document is to explain how to use the tool.

-## Conclusion

-The Uptest tool has reached this form as a result of all the stages it has gone through.
-It will become stronger with the items mentioned above and become a more stable tool.
-This is essential to increase both test coverage and quality.
-It is also valuable in terms of shortening manual processes and reducing manual time spent on tests in the long term.